AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 ---
 layout: post
-title: Improving performance of enterprise angular apps
+title: Improving performance of enterprise angular apps by using better directives
 excerpt: "Why digests can be slow.
 How you can leverage local digests to make it faster combining with custom directives for a performance edge"
 modified: 2015-03-20
 tags: [angular, digest]